Flea-borne Typhus

 - Rabbits

-Even indoor only animals can become infested with fleas.
-Regularly inspect pets and pet bedding for fleas.
-The presence of flea feces in pet fur, called “flea dirt”, may be the first sign of a flea infestation.
+Regularly inspect your pets and their bedding for fleas.
+The presence of flea feces in pet fur, called “flea dirt,” may be the first sign of a flea infestation.
 Pet owners should keep pets up-to-date on a flea control and heartworm preventative program.